LuisWohlers/simpleCnet/README.md

   it can be checked if the network now recognizes the training samples correctly.

+  Save the network's weighing matrix to a text file as follows:

+  	INT saved = MATRIX_SAVETOFILE(network->_weighingmatrix, "weighingmatrix.txt","%.20f");

+"saved" is 0 if unsuccessful, 1 otherwise.

   (Note: this example is not a real use-case of a neural network, but it can be used to test and see how it performs)